Seokhyo Jang

-Seokhyo Jang (born 27 October 1957) is president and CEO of the Korea Gas Corporation (KOGAS) and chairman of the Korea Gas Union (KGU).
-Jang came through alongside South Korea's entry into the world gas market and became a prominent member of the emerging gas market in Asia.
+Seokhyo Jang (born 27 October 1957) is a South Korean businessman who is president and chief executive of the Korea Gas Corporation (KOGAS) from 2013 to 2015.

 Background

 Jang graduated from Jungdong High School in Seoul in 1975.
 He received a BA in business and economics from Inha University in 1982 and joined KOGAS the next year.
 In 1989, he received an MBA from the University of Minnesota Duluth, with a dissertation on economic policies in South Korea during the post-Park Chung Hee era.

 Work at KOGAS

-Jang has been the president and CEO of KOGAS since 2013.
+Jang was president and CEO of KOGAS from 2013 to 2015.
 KOGAS is the largest LNG buyer in the world and operates four LNG terminals in South Korea.
-He is the first president to have been appointed from within the company.
+He was the first president to have been appointed from within the company.
 Prior to becoming CEO, Jang worked with global partners in LNG purchasing and has experience in marketing and resource divisions.
 He is credited with developing a close working relationship with other buyers in Asia to ensure security in energy demand and supply.

 In addition to business endeavors, Jang has been behind KOGAS's increased involvement in CSR programs.
 In 2014, KOGAS ran a training program in South Korea for teams in Iraq and supported training programs and gas pipeline construction in Mozambique.